Denoiser-based projections for 2-D super-resolution multi-reference alignment: Numerical experiments

-An important parameter of the proposed algorithms, denoted by $F$, determines after how many gradient steps (or EM iterations for the projected EM algorithm) we apply the denoiser.
+{\bf How frequently should we apply the denoiser?} An important parameter of the proposed algorithms, denoted by $F$, determines after how many gradient steps (or EM iterations for projected EM) we apply the denoiser.
 For example, $F=1$ means that we apply the denoiser after each gradient step, whereas $F=100$ means that we run 100 gradient steps before applying the denoiser.
 This is especially important since the computational complexity of a single gradient step is significantly heavier than a BM3D application.
-To study the effect of this parameter for the projected method of moments, we used the image of Lena of size $\Lh=128$, down-sampling factor of $K=2$, and assumed to have access to the population (perfect) moments.
+To study the effect of this parameter for projected MoM, we used the image of Lena of size $\Lh=128$, a down-sampling factor of $K=2$, and assumed to have access to the population (perfect) moments.

-Figure~\ref{fig:F_influence} shows the average error (over 10 trials) of the method of moments for different values of $F$; each trial was conducted with a fresh distribution.
+Figure~\ref{fig:F_influence} shows the average error (over 10 trials) of MoM for different values of $F$; each trial was conducted with a fresh distribution.
 Plainly, the impact of $F$ on the performance is significant.
 The optimal value seems to be around $F=10$ in this case; larger and smaller values of $F$ lead to sub-optimal results.